MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Method

 \subsubsection{Executor: Skill-Conditioned Memory Extraction}

-Given the selected skills $A_t$, the executor (fixed) constructs memory updates by conditioning an LLM on (i) the current text span $x_t$, (ii) the retrieved memory items $M_t$, and (iii) the selected skills $A_t$.
+Given the selected skills $A_t$, the fixed executor constructs memory updates by conditioning an LLM on (i) the current text span $x_t$, (ii) the retrieved memory items $M_t$, and (iii) the selected skills $A_t$.
 This mirrors skill-conditioned inference in agent systems, where a small set of relevant skills is provided to guide behavior for the current context.
-The executor then produces memory updates in a structured format, which are parsed and applied to update the trace's memory bank.
-By composing several skills for the same text span and extracting memory in one LLM call, MemSkill reduces repeated per-turn processing and makes memory construction easier to scale to long interaction histories.
-Appendix~\ref{appendix:prompts} details the complete executor prompt.
+The executor produces structured memory updates, which are parsed and applied to the trace's memory bank.
+By composing several skills for the same text span and extracting memory in one LLM call, MemSkill reduces repeated per-turn processing and scales better to long interaction histories.
+Appendix~\ref{appendix:prompts} details the executor prompt.